gcmsrc/Portfolio-vs-Benchmark-EDA-in-R/README.md

 The code is in <b>R</b>.

 *** INPUT ***
-The code reads an .xlsx file that contains all securities contained in a benchmark and its portfoli, with the corresponding weights.
+The code reads an .xlsx file that contains all securities contained in a benchmark and its portfolio, with the corresponding weights.

 *** OUTPUT ***